lunatech/aws-cfn-puppet/README.md

 * Generate cert names for puppet clients that encode their personality (cc, fe, be) so we can match on them in `nodes.pp`.
-The default is to generate a certificate based on hostname, but this is problematic
-  because:

-    1. Hostnames are unpredictable, and in the case of auto-scaling groups, the number/identity of nodes isn't known in advance or obvious from the hostname;
-	2. Puppet seems to have issues with uppercase characters in certificate names, which appear in instance hostnames.
+The default is to generate a certificate based on hostname, but this is problematic because hostnames are unpredictable, and in the case of auto-scaling groups, the number/identity of nodes isn't known in advance or obvious from the hostname.
+Also Puppet seems to have issues with uppercase characters in certificate names, which appear in instance hostnames.

   So the approach is to figure out the AWS assigned hostname (via a call to `http://169.254.169.254/latest/meta-data/hostname`, force it to